-- (i) The need for economic valuation of wetlands impacts and assets arises for pursuing efficient policies and investing in efficient projects and programmes.
+(i) The need for economic valuation of wetland impacts and assets arises in pursuing efficient policies and investing in efficient projects and programmes.
 At the most general level of intergenerational concern, valuation is still required.
-If transfers of resources are to be made between generations -- with the current generation sacrificing for the future, or future benefits being lost for the sake of present gain -- then it is essential to know what is being sacrificed and how much it is that is being surrendered. - (ii) Macroeconomic management records, monetary flows and transactions within the economy.
+If transfers of resources are to be made between generations with the current generation sacrificing for the future, or future benefits being lost for the sake of present gain.
+It is essential to know the monetary value of what is being sacrificed to give an indication of what is being lost or surrendered.

+(ii) Macroeconomic management records, monetary flows and transactions within the economy.
 The national accounts are widely used to indicate well-being and rates of change, and national aggregates such as Gross Net Production (GNP) are widely construed as measures of 'development'.
 Whether the accounts are designed to record economic activity or measure well-being, or both, they are deficient with respect to their treatment of the wetlands.
-Economic activity involves the use of materials and energy, and, once transformed into products, the same resources become, sooner or later, waste products.
+Economic activity involves the use of materials and energy, and, once transformed into products, the same resources can still be of value after they become waste products.
 Any measure of economic activity, which ignores these materials and energy flows, will fail to record important activities that affect the sustainability of the economic activity.
 For these reasons, there is a need for widespread consensus so that the national accounts are modified and wetland 'stocks' and 'flows' are recorded.
 Depreciation in the stocks of natural resources requires proper valuation to ensure sustainability.